cnp3/ebook/principles/dv.rst

   #end for l in interfaces

 This technique is called `split-horizon`.
-With this technique, the count to infinity problem would not have happened in the above scenario, as router `A` would have advertised :math:`[A=0]`, since it learned all its other routes via router `D`.
+With this technique, the count to infinity problem would not have happened in the above scenario, as router `A` would have advertised :math:`[A=0]` after the failure, since it learned all its other routes via router `D`.
 Another variant called `split-horizon with poison reverse` is also possible.
 Routers using this variant advertise a cost of :math:`\infty` for the destinations that they reach via the router to which they send the distance vector.
 This can be implemented by using the pseudo-code below.

 .. code-block:: python

+ # split horizon with poison reverse
  Every N seconds:
   for l in interfaces:
     # one vector for each interface